actix/actix-website/content/docs/extractors.md

 # Type-safe information extraction

 Actix Web provides a facility for type-safe request information access called _extractors_ (i.e., `impl FromRequest`).
-By default, actix-web provides several extractor implementations.
+There are lots of built-in extractor implementations (see [implementors](https://actix.rs/actix-web/actix_web/trait.FromRequest.html#implementors)).

 An extractor can be accessed as an argument to a handler function.
 Actix Web supports up to 12 extractors per handler function.
 Argument position does not matter.